davidcreativeuk/nidirect-prototypeForm/README.md

     ```git clone https://github.com/YOUR-USERNAME/nidirect-prototypeForm.git```
 7. Press **Enter**.
 Your local clone will be created.

 Now, you have a local copy of your fork of the nidirect-prototypeForm repository.

+## Using the protoype kit

+Once you have a local copy of the nidirect-prototypeForm repository you can start building your prototype in a HTML editor.

+### structure